- About

 Mendocino College provides advanced placement opportunities for students who have previous education and experience relevant to course segments of the ADN curriculum.
 Students may apply to enter as an advanced standing student if their status is one of the following:

-1. Previous student who withdrew from an ADN program
+- Previous student who withdrew from and ADN Program

 An applicant also may apply to challenge course(s) based on Mendocino College policy.
 Acceptance is on a space available basis.
 Attrition rates in the MCC ADN program are historically low; therefore, advanced placement options are limited.